Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 In this exploration of the vehicle sales dataset, we aim to identify the best strategy for buying cars for customers by considering value, worth, price changes, and quick resale potential.
 By analyzing factors such as model popularity, mileage, car color, and the age of the vehicle, we aim to pinpoint cars that hold their value well over time.
 This will help us determine which cars can be sold to dealerships or directly to buyers at a good price, while minimizing depreciation and ensuring high liquidity.

+## What will you find?
+   1. Guide to buy Car
+   2.

 ## Dataset 📊

 ### Dataset Description: